masschallenge/accelerator-directory/README.md

 5. Configure the docker-compose with a .env file.
 Do this by copying `.env.template` as `.env`, and set configurations for this project.
 Ports set must not be already used on your localhost.
-The configuration is valid if running `docker-compose config` prints a valid docker-compose file.
+The configuration is valid if running `docker-compose config -q` does not raise any errors.

 Also, make sure the following are configured manually:
 - redis port is configured correctly in the `DJANGO_HIREDIS_CACHE_LOCATION`